Aimua-Obasuyi/Aimua-Obasuyi/README.md

-- 👋 Hi, I’m @Aimua-Obasuyi
+- 👋 Hi, I’m Aimua Obasuyi
 - 👀 I’m interested in learning new things
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me from my portfolio website at https://aimuaobasuyi-dev.web.app or through my email at aimuamwosaik@gmail.com